Abounding in Hope with Lyme

 Identifying and Diagnosing Lyme disease

 There are 300 different strains of Borrelia and these bacteria are brilliant at hiding within your very own cells.
 They don’t always produce antibodies like other infections.
-During the 4 1/2 years when my family and I were antibiotic treatment, our labs would show antibodies some of the time and not at all at other times even though we still had very severe symptoms.
+During the 4 1/2 years when my family and I were on antibiotic treatment, our labs would show antibodies some of the time and not at all at other times even though we still had very severe symptoms.

 While keeping your immune system in tip-top shape can help prevent a serious infection, it’s very important to seek the advice of a trained physician to help combat the symptoms of an early or late infection.
 Antibiotics alone are often not thought to be the best course of action for a late infection because once again these stealthy microbes know how to hide from them too.